JakubPanekVSKK/english-for-designers/06-thesis/index.md

 The last technique is light baking
 This technique again kinda tricks the player with a visual bluff.
 When you're creating a 3D enviromnet you place many different light sources through out the scene.
 In order to make the system use less of its render power, you can bake the light into the texures of those objects, on which the light is being emitted.
-The lights is then emitted from emission texture of those objects and there are no actual dynamic lights in the scene.
+The light is then emitted from emission texture of those objects and there are no actual dynamic lights in the scene.
 Of course, this technique has to be done properly, because if you mess it up, things can look really weird.

 In the last, currently work in progress chapter, I'm gonna take different kinds of videogame types, compare their environments and desribe the core elements of these environments and the main differences between them.

-And that's all for now!
+So that's all from me for now.

-Thank you!
+Thank you for your attention!